bfelger/bfelger.github.io/pages/resurrecting-rom/pt-7-testing.md

 #define DEFAULT_AREA_DIR "./"
 ```

+This default assumes that ROM is being run the way it is expected to, now: from the `area` directory.

 I add two new options to the command-line handler, as well as the top-level variable to hold the string argument:

 ```c